Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 ![](/images/re-mounting.jpeg)
 ![](/images/Electrics_mounted.jpeg)

 - Here's the problem with the morots on the 300x300 size.
+This i fixed by turning the motor 90 degrees so that the cables are pointed upwards.
 ![](/images/motor_cables_not_fitting.jpeg)

 - No mention to also drag neopixel cable, this you will probably find out after you've mounted everything making you have to redo the cable chains.
 If you have an octopus V1.1 it should be routed to the led pins, there should be three, this cable should be connected to the two on the USB-port side, with the 5V being closest to that side.
 They share ground with the rest of the board so that cable isn't needed.